Q&A: Sir Peter Gluckman talks science, Facebook and climate change

 I want to see it succeed and further develop - but the reality is I'm busy focused on the global development of science advisory mechanisms, and thinking about some of the big issues where science and society collide.

 There's one big issue that's related to what you just said.
-The last time we talked, you said one of your big concerns and leaving the role was the governance and oversight around digital technology.
+The last time we talked, you said one of your big concerns was the governance and oversight around digital technology.
 We've seen this come to the fore with what just happened in Christchurch, and Facebook's role in it.
-Do you have any view on what's being discussed at the moment - and do you think the Government is on the right track pressing for greater action on it?
+Do you have any view on what's being discussed at the moment - and do you think the Government is on the right track in pressing for greater action on it?

 Well I think there are multiple dimensions to that question.